NBISweden/development-guidelines/README.md

 verb or a question: `get_gene_name()`, `find_downstream_feature()`,
 `is_circular()`, or `has_multiple_flurbs()`.

-It is common practice to name simple loop varibles `i`, `j`, and `k`, so there's no need to give them silly names like `the_index` unless it's neccesary for some reason or other.
+It is common practice to name simple loop variables `i`, `j`, and `k`, so there's no need to give them silly names like `the_index` unless it's necessary for some reason or other.
 Variable with longer scope should have slightly more informative names, like `filename_map`, `common_prefix`, `current_gene`, `feature_length` etc. (basically a similar rule as for functions).
 Avoid calling arrays `array` and hashes